DexterHuang/Arclight-City/update-log.md

 **If you find a exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.15

+-   added skip animation toggle, allowing you to calibrate equipments faster.
+-   Added skip animation and auto repair toggle to item repair interface; using auto repair will automatically retry repairing the item until it is repaired successfully, will only stop when the item is repaired successfully or you run out of `Nano Repairer`
+-   Improved Calibration and item Upgrade interface, takes less space and more compact now

 ### 0.0.14

 -   Updated cooking interface